ebdrup/json-schema-benchmark/reports/jayschema.md

 # [`jayschema`](https://github.com/natesilva/jayschema) failed tests

+Some validators have deliberately chosen not to support parts of the spec.
+Go tho the [`jayschema`](https://github.com/natesilva/jayschema) homepage to learn if that is the case for these tests.

 |test failed|reason
 |-----------|------
 |`maxLength validation, two supplementary Unicode code points is long enough`|Expected result: `true` but validator returned: `false`